Let me take a wild guess: you’re planning to go backpacking in Portugal. Well, you have come to the right page!

 If you’re taking the train between Porto and Lisbon you can stop in Coimbra to see the top sights for a day (leave your backpack in storage at the station, or at a hostel that allows this).
-But it can also be fun to stay a night so you can explore without always looking at the time.
+But it can also be fun to stay a night so you can explore without being on the clock.
 The old town is like a mini version of old Lisbon, with its windy streets hugging the slopes of a hill on top of which the university is built.

-I stayed in an Airbnb in Coimbra, but other travelers told me Hostel Se Velha is a good hostel which directly out on the old cathedral of Coimbra.
+I stayed in an Airbnb in Coimbra, but other travelers told me Hostel Se Velha is a good hostel that directly looks out on to the old cathedral of Coimbra.

-Otherwise, it’s better spent in one of Portugal’s great surf spots.
+After Coimbra, it’s time to head to one of Portugal’s great surf spots…